FreePYQ logoFreePYQ

 Explanation:

-The question asks for incorrect statements about the 2024 Jharkhand Assembly elections.
+The task is to identify incorrect statements about the 2024 Jharkhand Assembly elections.
 Without the specific statements provided in options 1, 2, and 3, the reasoning focuses on the answer structure.
 The correct answer is B ('Only 1 and 2'), indicating that statements 1 and 2 are incorrect, while statement 3 is correct.
 This requires the test-taker to evaluate each statement against known facts about the elections, such as party performance, voter turnout, or election results.
-Distractors would incorrectly identify the number of incorrect statements.
+The other choices would incorrectly identify the number of incorrect statements.

 Question 40